4deg-kelvin/physionet2025/README.md

 - look into component aware transformer, a transformer that uses multiple CNN's of diff kernel sizes all at once per lead, and averages the vector at the end to be passed into a transformer (see CardioPatternFormer paper)
 - augument the transformer code
 - work on getting more features
 - use random forest classifier to see what features we can use

+# Known Issues
+- Some signal files are actually really short (this is mostly an issue in the code15 dataset).
+Make sure any feature selection you do which depends on a minimum input length doesn't break!
+-     All of the data is either in 400 or 500 Hz.
+However, ignore the length guarantees given on the datasets' website -- they're wrong
+- The environment file I made does NOT compile cleanly on macbooks/windows.
+It was meant for ubuntu (Linux) with a CUDA backend.
+I'm working on making a separate env file to handle it
+- You CANNOT download the datasets from the ONedrive link if you're not on a edwards computer.
+I am working on adding a google drive link as well